Course Requirements for a Major in Economicsa

 The Department of Economics will review applications, and advise students of the admission decision to their University email address, within approximately 10 working days of application submission.

-Certain courses in Economics are restricted to Economics majors until June 29.
+Certain courses in Economics are restricted to Economics majors until late June.
 To enroll in these courses during advance registration in March, current BA students must apply by February 28, provided they are eligible, to ensure the major is declared in time for their Enrollment Date.
-We do not grant early registration to non-majors in restricted courses; students will have access to them once they are declared as an major, or after June 29, whichever comes first.
+We do not grant early registration to non-majors in restricted courses; students will have access to them once they are declared as an major, or when open registration begins, whichever comes first.